-Nontraditional Student Graduation and Awards
+Non-traditional Student Graduation and Awards

-Non Traditional Undergraduate students who are graduating this coming May, August or December should be receiving invitations by late March/ early April.
-If you have questions or did not receive an invitation and would like one, contact CNTSP at UM.CNTSP@maine.edu
+Non-traditional Undergraduate students who are graduating this coming May, August or December should be receiving invitations by late March/early April.
+If you have questions or did not receive an invitation and would like one, contact CNTSP at UM.CNTSP@maine.edu.

-The nomination process opens April 2020
+The next nomination process opens July 2022.

 Nomination form: Graduating Non-traditional Student Achievement